grantcolley/battleships/README.md

 ```

-# The result is incomplete
+# The results were mixed

 After the agent executed the request in Visual Studio, the solution was incomplete.

-It created the class library project `Battleships.csproj` and the test project `Battleships.Tests.csproj`, but the solution file `Battleships.slnx` only included `Battleships.Console.csproj`, and `Program.cs` was empty.
+It created the class library project `Battleships.csproj` and the test project `Battleships.Tests.csproj`, which appeared reasonable.

+The `Battleships.slnx` solution file, however, only included `Battleships.Console.csproj`.

+Most surprising the `Program.cs` was empty which meant AI failed to create any of the startup routine necessary for the game to begin.

-I had to prompt the agent again to finish the job.
+I had to prompt the agent further to finish the job.

 ## Prompt 1.
 Add missing projects to solution and fix all project references
 ```